128technology/docs/docs/cli_reference.md

 | router | the router from which to retrieve top sources |
 | rows | the number of top sources to display at once [type: int or 'all'] (default: 10) |

+#### Description

+The _show top sources_ command will render a table displaying the highest consumers (by source address) of data or rote number of sessions.

 #### Example

 ```